 There are so many reasons you might want to stay at home together with your little ones (not that you need a reason to stay at home) instead of bringing them out for playtime but little ones being the little ball of energy they are might end up getting bored very fast.

-Some of the suggestions we've received on our IG.
-Others were sent via PM and on Facebook!
-Thank you Mummies for sharing!
+Some of the suggestions we received via our Instagram page while others were sent via PM and Facebook!
+Thank you Mummies (and Daddies) for sharing!

 1. Get Squishy with DIY Slime